getsentry/sentry-javascript/packages/tracing/performanceV2.md

 - Can we have a global scope in addition to a local scope?

+- With `Sentry.trace()` how to you tell it to create a `Transaction` vs `Span`?
+- What happens if you nest `Transaction`s with `Sentry.trace()`?

+- Possible way forward:

+1. Improve hub propagation: add Zone support just like with have support for domains in `@sentry/hub`.
+2. Add `Sentry.trace` on top of the existing Hub/Scope implementation (with Zone support).

 ## Unrelated

 - Introduce the concept of a Tracer: